jaireina/gulp-fileinfo/README.md

 </tr>
 <tr>
 <td>Description</td>
-<td>Reads the names of the vynil files that are coming through the pipe or any other properties that you want.
-You can either show the file list in the console log or get an array with the list of files.</td>
+<td>Reads the names of the vynil files that are coming through the pipe or any other properties that you want (See the <a href="https://github.com/gulpjs/vinyl" target="_blank">Vinyl docs</a> for a full list of properties).
+You can either show the file list in the console or get an array with the list of files.</td>
 </tr>
 <tr>
 <td>Node Version</td>